chetansinghsajwan/notes/http/field.md

 ---
 **FIeld Value**

-This is the value of the fie
+It is the value of the field.

 ---
 **FIeld Line**

-A line containing a field-name and value pair.
+It is the line containing the field.

 ---
 **Combined Field Value**

-It is the value for a field by combining all the occurrences of that field within a section.
+It is the final value for a field by combining all the occurrences of field line with the same field name within a section.

 If a field name is only present once in a section, the combined field value for that field is that value of that field itself.